8 Best Portable Golf Launch Monitors – 2023 Reviews & Buying Guide

 Portable launch monitors are so named because of their small size and light weight.

 Do you want to be able to carry one in your pocket, or just be able to easily stow it away in your bag?
-Some of the launch monitors on this page are a bit too big to fit in a regular-sized pocket, but nearly all of them can be quickly and easily stored in a golf bag.
+Many of the launch monitors on this page are too big to fit in a regular-sized pocket, but nearly all of them can either be quickly and easily stored in a golf bag or carried by hand.

-If you want a very small and light launch monitor, your choices will be limited.
+If you want a very small, pocket-sized launch monitor, your choices will be limited.

 5. Accuracy